 This program is designed for current professionals who are seeking a career change or additional education credentials.
-Preference is given to applicants having prior experience in educational programs serving deaf and hard of hearing people and to those with a degree in education.
-Possession of such experience and degree will facilitate licensing at the state level.
+Preference is given to applicants having prior experience in educational programs serving deaf and hard of hearing people.

 The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and is part of Gallaudet's Educator Preparation Provider Unit, which is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 Students are eligible to take the National Counselor Exam during their last semester in the program.

 NOTE: We will begin accepting applications for the Summer 2021 cohort in Fall 2020.

 Applicants for the Summers and Online School Counseling must complete the application procedures and meet the requirements for graduate study at Gallaudet University.
 Visit the Graduate Admissions web site for more information and a checklist of application requirements.
 Detailed program information and course descriptions are also available under the 'Overview' and 'Courses' tabs.

 |Preferred Date for Completed Application:||No Deadline|